Before cancelling your program enrolment, there are a number of things you should be aware of.

 You may be liable for financial and/or academic penalties if your cancellation is submitted after the relevant census date or academic penalty date.
 Check your important dates for details.

-- If you are in a Commonwealth supported place, you can find the tuition cost of your course in your invoice at Enrolment Online.
+- If you are in a Commonwealth supported place, the tuition cost of your course is listed on your tax invoice in Enrolment Online.

-- If you are not in a Commonwealth supported place, you can find the tuition cost of your course in your invoice in the OUA Student Hub.
+- If you are not in a Commonwealth supported place, the tuition cost of your course is listed on your invoice in the OUA Student Hub.